 Financial Assistance for On-Campus Master's Degree Students

-The Master’s Scholarship and Grant Priority Deadline for residential (on-campus) students is January 15, 2021 for Summer starts.
+The Master’s Scholarship and Grant Priority Deadline for residential (on-campus) students is December 1st, 2021 for Summer and Fall 2022 starts.
 Applications for admission must be submitted, verified, and completed by this deadline to be reviewed for scholarship consideration.
 More information about other funding opportunities are available below.

 Online students are encouraged to visit the GW Tuition, Billing, and Financial Aid FAQ document for more information specific to online students.

-Merit-based funding represents the largest portion of institutional aid for students enrolled in on campus degree programs at the Milken Institute School of Public Health.
-In 2018 we extended over $20,000,000.00 in offers of merit based scholarship funding to applicants for the fall term.
-Selection criteria for these awards can vary but in general award amounts will be determined by a combination of cumulative undergraduate GPA and GRE scores.
-For the current academic year individual Merit Scholarship awards provided total tuition support ranging from $7,500.00 up to 100% tuition coverage.
-Admitted students are automatically reviewed for eligibility.
+Merit-based scholarships represents the largest portion of institutional aid for students enrolled in on-campus degree programs at the Milken Institute School of Public Health.
+In 2018 we extended over $20,000,000.00 in offers of merit-based scholarship to applicants for the fall term.
+Selection criteria for these awards can vary but in general award amounts will be determined by a combination of academic preparedness, relevant experience, and other qualities based on the department.
+For the current academic year individual Merit Scholarship awards provided total tuition support ranging from $8,000 up to 100% tuition coverage.
+Admitted students who submitted their admission application by the priority deadline are automatically reviewed for eligibility.

-Need-based grants will be awarded as part of our institutional funding for on campus students.
+Need-based grants will be awarded as part of our institutional funding for on-campus students only.

-- GWSPH will award institutional grants to students who demonstrate need on the CSS Profile.
+- GWSPH will award institutional grants to students who demonstrate need based on the CSS Profile.

-- Our scholarship & grant priority deadline is January 15, 2020
+- Our scholarship & grant priority deadline is December 1, 2021.
+Please submit your admissions application by this deadline.

 The CSS Profile is not required to apply for federal student aid.
 The CSS Profile is only required for students who want to be considered for institutional need-based grants.
 Applicants do not need to submit a CSS profile if they do not wish to be considered for institutional need-based aid.